entropy-os/creepy/README.md

-# creepy
+# Creepy
-A packet manager for Entropy
+Creepy is a packet manager for Entropy, a mobile operating system.

+# Dependencies